sirutisb/LeadGreen/README.md

 LeadGreen is a web application with a Django backend and a React frontend designed to promote sustainable habits through gamification.
 Users can post their eco-friendly actions, such as recycling, reducing vehicle travel, and saving electricity, by scanning a QR code.
 Each post earns points that users can spend to grow their virtual plant by watering, fertilizing, and cleaning it.
 HELP US CREATE CARBON NEUTRAL ENVIORNMENT.

+When you complete a sustainable activity such as picking up litter or using public transport, you scan a QR code at that location and post a photo of what you have done.
+You will then be awarded points based on what the activity was and your photo will be uploaded to the feed where other users can see your activity.

+You can then spend these points growing your plant.
+Using water, soil, etc. As your plant grows it will level up unlocking new appearances.

 ## GETTING STARTED:

 ### 1. Ensure you have the following installed: